jb753/turbigen/doc/tutorial.rst

 We can now code up the :ref:`tut-ml-algo`.

-:meth:`~turbigen.design.MeanLineDesign.allocate` gives an empty mean line of the right size, carrying the working fluid from the configuration file.
+:meth:`~turbigen.design.MeanLineDesign.allocate` gives an empty mean line of the right size, carrying the equation of state built from the configuration file.
 The first task is the ideal exit enthalpy :math:`h_{02s}=h(p_{01}+\Delta p_0, s_1)` in Eqn. :eq:`eqn-eta`.
 Note that nothing here names a perfect gas: a design should make no assumption about the equation of state, and asking the fluid for enthalpy at a pressure and an entropy is how that is done.

 .. literalinclude:: ../examples/turbigen_plugins/fan.py
    :language: python